silas-blume/pm4py-dcr/README.md

 * *Optional requirements* (not installed by default): scikit-learn, pyemd, pyvis, jsonschema, polars, openai, pywin32, python-dateutil, requests, workalendar

 ## Release Notes
-To track the incremental updates, please refer to the *CHANGELOG* file.
+Please refer to the *CHANGELOG* file to track the incremental updates.

 ## Third Party Dependencies
 As scientific library in the Python ecosystem, we rely on external libraries to offer our features.